meldissa/p5-scribblebox/README.md

 ### Known Issues and Resolutions <a name="issues"></a>

 * During testing it was identified that when users create a new account the verification email displayed 'example.com' instead of the domain name for ScribbleBox.
 This was also the case for emails received in relation to password resets.
-To resolve the issue, the allauth default .txt files were amended to ensure the correct business name is displayed.
+To resolve the issue, the allauth default .txt files were amended to ensure the correct business name is displayed and the following code was added to the settings.py file, ACCOUNT_EMAIL_SUBJECT_PREFIX = 'ScribbleBox ' to resolve the issue.

+* During testing it was identified that when a user has an item in the bag section that they are able to exceed the limit of 99 by manually typing a higher value within the input box.
+The form was also able to be submitted when the user had exceeded the maximum number of 99.
+Currently, the issue is left unresolved.

+* An additional issue identified with the bag section is that if enough quantity is added to reach at least a 7-figure sum in the total this results in an error 500 page being displayed to the user.
+Although it is very unlikely that the user would ever exceed such a sum, I have opted to create a custom error 500 page which would be displayed to the user in such a case so they are able to navigate back to the home page safely without having to exit the website completely due to the error.

 ## Deployment <a name="deployment"></a>